salesforcecli/source-testkit/README.md

    sourceTestkit.deploy({ args: `--sourcepath force-app` });
    sourceTestkit.expect.filesToBeDeployed('force-app/**/*');
    ```
    **NOTE** When providing files paths to these assertion methods, you need to provide a [glob pattern](https://github.com/mrmlnc/fast-glob#pattern-syntax), NOT an OS specific file path.
-We have chosen this approach because it provides a lot of flexibilty when writing tests and because it's OS agnostic.
+We have chosen this approach because it provides a lot of flexibility when writing tests and because it's OS agnostic.

 # Usage